Maczi01/unball/.ai/prd.md

 - **Normal mode:** Unlimited plays, results shown but **not persisted** server-side.
 - **Daily mode:**
   - Resets at **00:00 UTC**.
-  - Pre-scheduled sets (5 unique photos per day) with no repeats in Daily.
+  - Pre-scheduled sets (5 unique photos per day). **Photos are used only once** in Daily mode and never repeated.
   - Multiple plays permitted; only the **first attempt per device** counts for leaderboard submission.

 ### 3.3 Leaderboard